How are areas selected for an audit?

 - Results of the last audit of the area and length of time since last audit

 - The size and complexity of the operation

 - Major changes in operations, program, systems, or controls

 - Highly regulated operations or operations subject to a high level of public scrutiny

 The Internal Audit Department has been authorized by the Kansas Board of Regents and the University President to have unrestricted access to all Kansas State University records, property and personnel.
 The Internal Audit staff will make every effort to ensure that security of assets and privacy of records are not compromised and services are not unnecessarily disrupted.

-The Internal Audit Department reports to the President through the Vice President for Administration and Finance.
+The Internal Audit Department reports to the President through the Vice President for University Operations.
 The Department has no direct responsibility for any day-to-day University activities or operations.
 The Internal Audit Charter defines the purpose, authority and responsibilities of the Office.

 What can be expected when an audit is scheduled?